Discord4J/Discord4J/docs/Migrating-from-v3.0-to-v3.1.md

 Use `login(Function)` overload after calling `client.gateway()`.
 Used to build distributed bot architectures.

 ### Migrating from `setRetryOptions`
 Use `setReconnectOptions` after calling `client.gateway()`.
-By default Discord4J will always attempt to reconnect using an exponential backoff with jitter strategy.
+By default, Discord4J will always attempt to reconnect using an exponential backoff with jitter strategy.

 ### Migrating from `setGatewayObserver`
 Use `setGatewayObserver` after calling `client.gateway()`.

 ### Migrating from `setIdentifyLimiter`
 Discord4J v3.1 introduced a new API called `ShardCoordinator` which groups all options related to coordinating multiple shard identification.
-We supply `LocalShardCoordinator` by default and can be replaced by one that is capable of working with a distributed bot architecture.
+We supply `LocalShardCoordinator` by default and can be replaced by one capable of working with a distributed bot architecture.

 ### Migrating from `setVoiceConnectionScheduler`
 Use `setVoiceReactorResources` after calling `client.gateway()`.
 It takes a `ReactorResource` object that will replace the one set at the `DiscordClientBuilder` level only for voice.
 A similar override exists for gateway in `setGatewayReactorResources`.